jkent/pybot/README.md

 ## Bridge applications

-The bridges directory includes bridge programs for communicating with the gateway plugin.
+Bridge applications run independent from the bot.
+The *bridges* directory contains bridge programs that communicate with the gateway plugin.
 They have configuration files of their own, with example config.py.sample files.
+Run them like `python bridges/slack` or `python3 bridges/discord`.

 ## For Developers